Home EuropeThe 5 Largest Mediterranean Sea Islands

 Some have experienced political tensions, while others are known for their strong regional identities.
 Their enduring appeal makes them some of the most fascinating destinations in the Mediterranean Sea.

-Top Five Largest Mediterranean Islands
+The Five Largest Mediterranean Sea Islands

 5. Crete